 Marc Prosser, Co-Founder, Fit Small Business

 With more than 10 million unique domain names getting snapped up every day, you need to make sure that you claim the best domain for your business before someone else does.
-With Bluehost, you can get your domain, website hosting, email, and build your website all for just $2.95 per month.
-Use the widget below to see if your ideal domain name is available:
+With 1&1 IONOS, you can get your domain, business email address, and build your website all for just $1 for a year.
+Click here to register your domain name.

 2. Update Your Website to Support Voice Search

 Aaron Norris, Vice President, The Norris Group

 S2 stands for spring cleaning and security.
 In preparation for artificial intelligence (Siri, Alexa, Cortana, M, and Watson)—scraping your site and deciding if it should deliver your content to the consumer via voice search—it’s time to clean house.
 Do so by taking extra care to simplify page hierarchy, use fewer words and more pictures, install everything you need to lock down security, and, of course, make it mobile-friendly (including AMP protocols).
 Always ask yourself: Is this the best customer experience?
 Clean and secure your site and then make sure you are optimized on all social media pointing to your site.
 Voice search is here.